hen900/mykoprisma_server/README.md

+Here's the updated API documentation with the route names included:

 # API Documentation

 This API documentation provides an overview of the endpoints and functionality of the mykoprisma server designed to interact with an ESP32 device in a mushroom monitoring and control system.
 The API allows for the exchange of measurement data, manual control of actuators, and setting of preset conditions.
 The server application is built using Node.js and Express.js, and it uses MongoDB as the database for storing measurement data, override settings, and preset conditions.
-The API endpoints are designed to be accessed by the ESP32 device .
+The API endpoints are designed to be accessed by the ESP32 device.

+## Routes

+The following routes are defined in the API:

+- **POST `/setMeas`**: Uploads a new set of measurements and returns the current preset and override values merged together.
+- **POST `/setOverride`**: Manually sets the status of the actuators.
+- **POST `/setPhoto`**: Sets the photo capture override.
+- **POST `/setPreset`**: Sets the new preset data in the database.
+- **GET `/getPreset`**: Retrieves the current preset data from the database.
+- **GET `/getMeas`**: Retrieves measurement data from the database based on specified query parameters.
+- **GET `/getOverride`**: Retrieves the current override data from the database.

 ## Models

 ### Measurement Model

-A measurement is posted using the `/meas` endpoint.
+A measurement is posted using the `/setMeas` endpoint.
 In this exchange, humidity, CO2, temperature, actuator status, and other relevant data are sent in JSON format.
-After receiving the measurement data, the server responds with commands specifying the desired status of each actuator based on the locally stored file `outbox.json`.
-In most cases, there is no ordered change in actuator status, so the status of each actuator matches the set value.
+After receiving the measurement data, the server responds with the current preset and override data merged together.

 The measurement data is stored in a locally hosted MongoDB server using the following schema: